oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 6.1.30 Integer and Semantic Versioning

-It must be tested that all elements of type `/$defs/version_t` follow the same versioning system.
-Integer versioning and semantic versioning SHALL NOT occur within the same document.
+It must be tested that all elements of type `/$defs/version_t` follow either integer versioning or semantic versioning homogeneously within the same document.

 The relevant paths for this test are: